Kiki and Herb

-Kiki and Herb (Justin Bond and Kenny Mellman) are an American drag cabaret duo.
+Kiki and Herb (Justin Vivian Bond and Kenny Mellman) are an American drag cabaret duo.
 Bond portrays Kiki DuRane, an aging, alcoholic, female lounge singer.
 Mellman portrays her gay, male piano accompanist, known only as Herb.

-Despite Bond and Mellman being middle aged, their Kiki and Herb characters are, according to their elaborate fictional biographies, more than eighty years old.
+Despite Bond and Mellman being middle aged, their Kiki and Herb characters are, according to their elaborate fictional biographies, more than 80 years old.
 Both performers live in New York City, but the pair have performed from San Francisco to Washington, D.C., as well as Europe.

 The act alternates between musical numbers and long, seemingly inebriated monologues by Kiki.
 The musical numbers, often medleys, draw on an enormous range of popular music, from Broadway musicals to Nirvana and from Britney Spears to REO Speedwagon.
 Kiki and Herb have also covered songs by Suicidal Tendencies, The Mountain Goats, and Butt Trumpet.

 First wave: 1990–2004

 Bond and Mellman began performing together in 1989, and created the characters of Kiki and Herb in the early 1990s in San Francisco.

 Between 1995 and 1996 Kiki and Herb appeared regularly at "Cowgirl Hall of Fame" in Greenwich Village, where they honed their show and built their fanbase.
 Among the devotees was John Cameron Mitchell, who later included Bond in his 2006 movie Shortbus.

 In 1998, the duo appeared at the first Gay Shame event, held at DUMBA in Brooklyn, and are seen briefly in the documentary short Gay Shame '98 by Scott Berry.

 In 1999, they performed weekly in Have Another at the Fez and received their first New York Times review.
 Their first album, the Christmas record Do You Hear What We Hear?, was released in 2000.
 In 2001, they received an Obie Award for the show Kiki and Herb: Jesus Wept.

 The duo appeared in a cameo role in the 2004 feature film Imaginary Heroes, released that year by Sony Pictures and starring, among others, Emile Hirsch, Jeff Daniels, and Sigourney Weaver.
 Kiki and Herb appear at a Christmas party attended by the main characters and perform an excerpt from "Tonight's the Kind of Night", the final track from their Christmas album.
 The same year, Kiki and Herb gave a "farewell" performance at New York City's Carnegie Hall.

 The one-night-only show Kiki and Herb Will Die for You featured several celebrities, including Sandra Bernhard, Isaac Mizrahi, Jake Shears, Michael Cavadias, and Rufus Wainwright; the recording of the show was released as the two-disc album Kiki and Herb Will Die for You: Live at Carnegie Hall.
 After the performance the duo worked on other projects; Bond moved to London to study scenography, while Mellman worked in New York.